Anirudh-A-V/Geeks4Geeks/README.md

-# Geeks for Geeks Practice - https://www.geeksforgeeks.org/
+# Geeks for Geeks Practice
+The List of all the problems I solved on Geeks for Geeks.
+I have solved these problems in C++ and Python.
+I have also added the link to the problem statement and the solution code.

 ## Arrays
 ### Easy